anishakd4/postgresLearning/common_table_expressions/README.md

 - As I've mentioned, every recursive CTE is going to have a union inside of it, whether or not you think you need it.

+- We then have one select immediately above, we refer to the select statement above the Union.
+As the initial or non-recursive query.

+- Then immediately after the union, we've got another select.
+We refer to this statement right here as the recursive query.

 [<img src="./pictures/recursice_cte.png" width="50%"/>](./pictures/recursice_cte.png)